carbon-language/carbon-lang/docs/design/generics/details.md

 [a goal for Carbon](goals.md#coherence).
 More detail can be found in [this appendix with the rationale and alternatives considered](appendix-coherence.md).

-### Parameterized structural interfaces
+### Parameterized named constraints

-We should also allow the [structural interface](#structural-interfaces) construct to support parameters.
-Parameters would work the same way as for regular, that is nominal or non-structural, interfaces.
+We should also allow the [named constraint](#named-constraints) construct to support parameters.
+Parameters would work the same way as for interfaces.

 ## Future work